-Federal-aid highway funds may be used to reimburse State transportation departments for the use of SUE.
+Federal-aid highway funds may be used to reimburse State transportation departments for the use of Subsurface Utility Engineering (SUE).
 There are no special or earmarked funds for SUE, but regular funds may be used (i.e., funds available for National Highway System, Surface Transportation Program, Interstate Maintenance, and possibly other Federal-aid highway programs).

-In accordance with normal Federal-aid procedures, States must first pay for SUE with their own funds, and then request Federal reimbursement at the normal pro rata share for the project or projects for which it was used.
-The Federal pro rata share will be either 80% for non-Interstate or 90% for Interstate projects.
+In accordance with normal Federal-aid procedures, States first incur costs for SUE, then request Federal reimbursement at the normal pro rata share for the project or projects for which it was used.
+The Federal pro rata share is currently 80% for non-Interstate or 90% for Interstate projects.

-- Title 23 U.S.C., Section 112(b)(2)(A) requires Brooks Bill procedures to be used for each contract for program management, construction management, feasibility studies, preliminary engineering, design, engineering, surveying, mapping, or architectural related services with respect to a Federally funded construction project preformed by or supervised by a State transportation department, and
+- Title 23 U.S.C., Section 112(b)(2)(A) requires 23 CFR 172 procedures to be used for each contract for program management, construction management, feasibility studies, preliminary engineering, design, engineering, surveying, mapping, or architectural related services with respect to a Federally funded construction project performed by or supervised by a State transportation department, and

 - The FHWA considers SUE to be an engineering process for obtaining accurate and comprehensive information about underground utilities and for using that information in the development (i.e., planning, preliminary engineering, design, etc.) of highway projects.

 There are exceptions to this determination.
-For example, the Brooks Bill does not apply if:
+For example, 23 CFR 172 does not apply if:

 - The State employs the services of a SUE provider by the low-bid method solely for the purpose of marking the approximate locations of underground utilities on the ground and/or exposing underground utilities (i.e., this activity is not considered to be an engineering service).
-However, if in addition to marking and/or exposing underground utilities, the SUE provider also surveys the locations and provides information to the State for highway planning or design purposes, this is considered to be an engineering service and Federal-aid highway funds cannot participate.
+However, if in addition to marking and/or exposing underground utilities, the SUE provider also surveys the locations and provides information to the State for highway planning or design purposes, then the provisions in 23 CFR 172 apply as stated above.